 Choose a site to build a wildlife pond in a part of the garden that is secluded where the creatures that visit the pond will feel secure as they come and go.

 Siting the pond:

-Amphibians return to the pond water to mate and lay eggs after winter hibernation on land in wood piles or under garden buildings.
+- Amphibians return to the pond water to mate and lay eggs after winter hibernation on land in wood piles or under garden buildings.
 They will make a number of journeys in and out of the water in a season so plantings of uncut foliage will link these areas together.

 Build a pond profile with different depths of shelving:

-The pond should be built to a depth of 45 – 60cm (18″ – 2′ ) – shelf , with other plant shelves at different depths – 15cm (6″) for shelf and 30cm (12″) for shelf plants.
+- The pond should be built to a depth of 45 – 60cm (18″ – 2′ ) – shelf , with other plant shelves at different depths – 15cm (6″) for shelf and 30cm (12″) for shelf plants.

-These should be as wide as possible to accommodate the different marginal plant species and the areas of water they grow in and can be curved differently to the outline of the pond’s outer edge.
+- These should be as wide as possible to accommodate the different marginal plant species and the areas of water they grow in and can be curved differently to the outline of the pond’s outer edge.

-- One third to one half of the pond surface area should be given to different wide shelf planting areas with most to the shelf at 6″ deep and only one half to the deepest water section which can be offset to the centre of the pond.
+- One third to one half of the pond surface area should be given to different width shelf planting areas with most to the shelf at 6″ deep and only one half to the deepest water section which can be offset to the centre of the pond.

 - The pond plants should be placed on the shelves in their baskets and the pond wildlife will use these to get out of the water.

 - Your pond should have easy access in and out for wildlife so create sloping sided areas from the first shelf to the surface or plenty of vegetation they can use as ‘stepping stones’ to climb out.